Coding-with-Adam/311-animal-service/dashboard-sections.md

 1. Geographical display of the complaint type / Descriptor dominated x zip code
-2. Compare rat sitings day to day and do machine learning predictions to predict sightings.
+2. Compare rat sitings day to day.
+Add weather correlation to the rat sightings.
 3. What is the average time for closing complaint and how did it change during the time?
 4. What districts with more animal issues and how did it change during the time?
 5. Is there a correlation or connection between places and complaints?